mongodb/mongo-c-driver/docs/source/sphinx/source/tutorial.rst

   bson_destroy( b );

 Use the ``bson_append_new_oid()`` function to add an object id to your object.
-The server will add an object id to the ``_id`` field if it is not included explicitly.
+The server will add an object id to the ``_id`` field if it is not included explicitly, but it's best to create it client-side.
+When you do create the id, be sure to place it at the beginning of the object, as we do here:

 .. code-block:: c